mvankatwyk1/NBA-Salary-Prediction/README.md

 ![](Image/features.png)

 Potential sources of bias: \
-There are many potential sources of bias.
+There are a few potential sources of bias for this project.
 One is that there could be players who received contracts but then got injured so they didn't play any games.
 They could have a high salary but zero stats and that could change the model.
 Another source of bias could be the distribution of salaries (see figure below).
 About 3/5 of players receive less that $5,000,000 and the top players receiving $40,000,000.
 This causes the data to be extremely right skewed and makes it difficult to predict salary when the data is not normally distributed.
 ![](Image/salary.png)